 a strong emphasis on the arts and creativity

-Laurie Berg, Head of the international department; Homeroom teacher 6th-7th-grade
+Laurie Berg, Head of department; Homeroom teacher 6th-7th grade

-Jenny McKeown, Homeroom teacher 2nd-3rd grade; Secondary French 6th-10th
+Jenny McKeown, Homeroom teacher 2nd-3rd grade; IGCSE French 9th-10th

 Originally from Bath, UK, Jenny studied modern languages at Oxford University before moving to Sheffield where she trained to teach.
 She taught in the UK for fifteen years before moving to Iceland in 2018.
 Jenny has enjoyed working with students of all ages at Landakotsskoli and is looking forward to her work with the second-third grade class this year.

-Carly Zieminski earned her bachelor's psychology with a minor in business administration from the University of Southern California.
+Carly earned her B.A. in Psychology and a minor in Business Administration from the University of Southern California.
 In addition, she holds a Masters of Arts in Urban Education with an emphasis in Digital Literacy from Loyola Marymount University.
-She started her career in education, 9 years ago, as a Teach For America corps member in Los Angeles.
+She started her career in education, 9 years ago, as a Teach For America Corps member in Los Angeles.

-Carly also serves as the coordinator of social-emotional learning to students in grades K-5, which she is extremely passionate about in our ever-changing 21st-century learning environment.
+Carly also teaches several lessons of Social Emotional Learning to grades K-5, which she is extremely passionate about in our ever-changing 21st century learning environment .
 She believes every child is an individual who deserves a safe, caring, and inspiring environment in which each will mature and develop: emotionally, physically, intellectually, and socially.

 Carly moved to Iceland in July of 2018 with her Icelandic husband, and she enjoys spending time in the Icelandic nature and local pools!

-Thomas Clogan, Homeroom teacher 8th grade; Secondary mathematics and science 8th-10th
+Thomas Clogan, Homeroom teacher 8th-9th grade; Secondary Mathematics and Science 8th-10th

-Gabriele Gudbjartsson, Homeroom teacher 9th grade; Secondary English and language arts 6th-10th
+Gabriele Gudbjartsson, Homeroom teacher 10th grade; Secondary English and Language Arts 6th-10th

 Gabriele is a native of Southern California.
 She has a bachelor's degree in communication and master degrees in public administration and education.
 Prior to moving to Iceland in 2006, she lived and taught middle school in Brooklyn, New York for several years.